We recommend the following Linux distributions.

 NumPy will be installed automatically during the installation of Chainer.

-Before installing Chainer, we recommend that you upgrade
+Before installing Chainer, we recommend you to upgrade

 $ pip install -U setuptools pip

 You can accelerate performance of Chainer by installing the following optional components.